3DMIN/3DMIN.github.io/_build/box.md

 Fix the structure with c-clamps and wood blocks.
 To keep the wooden blocks from attaching to the box (e.g. because of additional excess glue), put newspaper pieces between them and the box.
 After about one hour, release the c-clamps.
 Your box should now be assembled.

-<span class="note">Wait at least one hour before continuing to work on of with the box.</span>
+<div class="note">Wait at least one hour before continuing to work on of with the box.</div>

 ![Clamped part, top view](/images/box/IMG_0671.jpg) *Clamped part, top view.*